AElfProject/aelf-docs/docs/resources/whitepaper-2/ai-integration-points-in-the-aelf-ecosystem/developer-and-user-experience/index.md

    * Select a model that supports code analysis.
    * Input the prompts specifying the exact issues to be checked.
-4. **Generate Audit Report:** The model analyzes the input prompts and contract code, generating an audit report that typically includes:
+4. **Generate Audit Report:** The model analyses the input prompts and contract code, generating an audit report that typically includes:

    * **Vulnerability Description:** Detailed description of discovered vulnerabilities, including the exact location and trigger conditions.
    * **Risk Assessment:** Evaluation of the severity and potential impact of the vulnerability.